-Gandhian ideology of non-violence, democracy and development appear all the more relevant today in a world of falling moral values, religions turning into political divides, distorted democracies, capitalistic exploitation, increasing violence and global environmental degradation.
+Gandhian ideology of non-violence, democracy and development appear all the more relevant today in a world of falling moral values, ‘religion’ turning into weapon of political hatred, faltering grass-root democracies, capitalistic exploitation, increasing addiction to social media and global environmental degradation.

 Humanity Under Threat

 The world today is in a serious crisis despite so much technological advances and material progress.
 There is a pervasive climate of isolationism, restlessness and insecurity.
 The ever growing cult of market worship has diluted State’s role as promoter of level playing field and protector of those stuck at the bottom of the power hierarchy.
 Too much emphasis on market efficiency has created a climate of amoral politics.
 Consequently, politics has turned into as a self-perpetuating means to control power rather than as a creative instrument of social justice and equity.